arielf/learning-to-learn/README.md

 This forces us to try and construct a good separating boundary out of many disjoint linear local functions.
-The only way to do this with the given input features is to increase capacity, i.e. adding hidden-layers and increasing model complexity.
+The only way to do this with the given input features is to increase capacity, i.e. adding hidden-layers.
+These layers lead to approximate functions to transform the input into the desired output.
+IOW: they increase model complexity.

 In particular, it is hard to get to a good solution without making some earlier hidden-layers wider than the input layer itself.
-The purpose of making early layers wider, is to try and generate stronger early cross-features by combining the original features in all possible ways.
+The purpose of making early layers wider, is to try and generate stronger early cross-features by combining the original features in many possible different ways.

 Here's a solution that is deceiving: the final loss is a very low test loss of 0.001.
 Yet it is obvious that the model is bad (try to